solrak29/Appointment-App/README.md

 ## Installation
 Appointment App requires a requirements.txt file installation.
 Appointment App runs through the server.py file on http://localhost:5000/

-Update 2023/4/4
+## Update 2023/4/4

-This applications was built on python 2.7 so you will need to update the source files to python 3 if you are going to get this running in modern sence.
-You cant use the tool
+This applications was built on python 2.7.
+I updated the source files to python 3.

 2to3-2.7 -w *.py to get thing udpated.

-NOTE:  I ran this on pythong 3.11
+NOTE:  I ran this on python 3.11

 the requiresments.txt needs to be updated, and I created a separate one with _ubuntu.txt.
-These are installs required to run. you will also need basic tools on ubunto if you do not have them setup:
+These are installs required to run. you will also need basic tools on ubuntu if you do not have them setup:

 NOTE the first number there is not typed, it's the order in which I installed.